Candy Land Rock Climbing

 Either hike up and right from Fun House (see "Getting There" for Fun House) or drive past The Cove to end of big gravel area and approach slabs with the house sized block on left side of Candy Land.

 5 Total Climbing Routes

 Browse More Rock Climbing Classics in Candy Land

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Candy Land:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Candy Land:

 Candy Land 5.8 5b 16 VI- 15 HVS 4c Sport, 1 pitch, 70'